-- (A) Dump station connected to sewer system -- \$250; - (B) Pump out station connected to sewer system -- \$500; - (C) Pump out and dump station connected sewer system -- \$750; - (D) Dump station connected to holding tank (requires septic pumper service to dispose of waste) -- \$750; - (E) Pump out station connected to holding tank (requires septic pumper service to dispose of waste) -- \$1,000; - (F) Pump out and dump station connected to holding tank (requires septic pumper service to dispose of waste) -- \$1,250;
+(A) Dump station connected to sewer system-\$250;

+(B) Pump out station connected to sewer system-\$500;

+(C) Pump out and dump station connected sewer system-\$750;

+(D) Dump station connected to holding tank (requires septic pumper service to dispose of waste)-\$750;

+(E) Pump out station connected to holding tank (requires septic pumper service to dispose of waste) - \$1,000;

+(F) Pump out and dump station connected to holding tank (requires septic pumper service to dispose of waste) - \$1,250;

 (G) Floating restroom in service each full calender month during the peak months boating season.
-(Example; June, July, and August) Calculated at \$1,000 monthly with a maximum annual allocation not to exceed -- \$3,000;
+(Example; June, July, and August) Calculated at \$1,000 monthly with a maximum annual allocation not to exceed \$3,000;

 (H) Floating restroom in service each full calender month during the shoulder months of the boating season.
-(Example; April, May, September, and October) Calculated at \$750 monthly with a maximum annual allocation not to exceed -- \$3,000;
+(Example; April, May, September, and October) Calculated at \$500 monthly with a maximum annual allocation not to exceed. \$2,000;

-(I) Floating restroom in service each full calender month during the off season months.
-(Example; November, December, January, February, and March) Calculated at \$500 monthly with a maximum annual allocation not to exceed -- \$2,500;
+(I) Floating restroom in service each full calender month dur-Oregon Administrative Rules Compilation ing the off season months.
+(Example; November, December, January, February, and March) Calculated at \$200 monthly with a maximum annual allocation not to exceed \$1,000.

 (e) Boat waste collection facilities are to be provided free for public use.
 No user fees may be collected or charged.
-The facility must be open and available to the general public to include hoses, adapters and power;
+The facility must be open and available to the general public to include hoses, adapters and power.

 (f) Maintenance funds remaining after the allocation process may be available for distribution by the Director upon application by participants for extraordinary and emergency maintenance needs at eligible facilities.
 The Director shall report these emergency allocations to the Board.
-No emergency allocation shall exceed \$10,000 without prior approval by the Board;
+No emergency allocation shall exceed \$10,000 without prior approval by the Board.

-(g) Subsequent to this subsection, the Board shall re-allocate any MAP funds remaining in the biennium to the Marine Facility Grant Program.
+(g) Subsequent to item (2)(e), the Board shall re-allocate any MAP funds remaining in the biennium to the Marine Facility Grant Program.